electrode-io/isomorphic-loader/README.md

 That works out nicely, but if you need to do SSR, you will get SyntaxError from Node `require`.
 That's because `require` only understand JS files.

-With this module, you can extend Node's `require` so it will understand these files.
+With this module, you can extend Node's `require` so it understands these files.

 It saves a list of your files that you want to be treated as assets and the extended `require` will return the URL string like it would on the client side.